Changi Hospital

-Changi Hospital is a now-defunct and abandoned general hospital located in Changi, Singapore.
+Changi Hospital is an abandoned general hospital located in Changi, Singapore.
 Its closure came with the merging with the former Toa Payoh Hospital and was renamed as the Changi General Hospital, which relocated new operations to nearby Simei, not far from Changi.
-It began winding down activities in February 1997 (completely abandoned in December that year) and remains abandoned to this day.
-The hospital is also said to be haunted and is off limits to the public.
+It began winding down activities in February 1997 and was completely abandoned by December.
+Various urban legends refer to the hospital as haunted.

 History

 What is now the abandoned Changi Hospital was part of a military barracks by the British government from 1929 to 1935 to house Royal Engineer and Royal Artillery units involved in the coastal defence of Singapore as part of Changi Cantonment.
 The currently-empty hospital included two buildings namely Block 24 and Block 37 as part of a set of military barracks on one of four elevations at Changi Point known as Barrack Hill; Block 24 as H-Block and Block 37 as a small medical facility serving the barracks.
 This later became part of the Royal Engineers barracks known as Kitchener Barracks.
 Royal Artillery units were housed at Roberts Barracks (now part of Changi Air Base West), while Selarang Barracks was built to house infantry units.

 Based on Royal Engineer Medical Corp reports and dispatches from General Office Commanding General Arthur Percival, the "hospital" was not in use during the Battle for Malaya and Singapore, whereas field hospitals were in operation at various locations in Changi, the No. 17 Combined General Hospital established at Roberts Barracks and No. 1 Malayan General Hospital at Selarang Barracks.
 No mention at all is made of a working hospital at Kitchener Barracks at any time.
 The cantonment itself was evacuated on 12 February 1942, just days before the fall of Singapore.
 With POWs moved to the various sites across Changi Cantonment following the surrender, POW hospitals were established at Selarang and Roberts Barracks prior to it being consolidated at Roberts Barracks—where the Changi Murals would be painted.

 During the period of the Japanese occupation of Singapore, Kitchener Barracks was used as a Prisoner of War (POW) Camp until May 1943 and housed POWs from volunteer units including David Marshall, a lawyer and future Chief Minister and several members of the academia from Raffles College, who were able to introduce "university" level education to the POWs.
 Kitchener Barracks later housed units of the Imperial Japanese Army involved in supervising the construction of an airstrip in Changi.

 Following the reoccupation of Singapore, the airstrip at Changi was strengthened for use by Royal Air Force (RAF) transport aircraft.
 Subsequently, in 1946, an RAF air station, RAF Changi was established around the airstrip, with Block 37. becoming Station Sick Quarters.
 The setting up of the Far East Air Force Command (FEAF), saw to it using the barrack blocks on Barrack Hill for its HQ and the hill was subsequently renamed FEAF Hill.